VisualComputing/nub/README.md

 * Attached frames can exhibit [inverse kinematics](https://github.com/VisualComputing/framesjs/tree/processing/examples/ik) behavior.
 * Attached frames can be drawn by overriding [visit()](https://visualcomputing.github.io/frames-javadocs/frames/core/Frame.html#visit--) with your drawing code.

-The main disadvantages of using _attached_ frames is that they all always get traversed by the [traverse()](https://visualcomputing.github.io/frames-javadocs/frames/processing/Scene.html#traverse--) algorithm.
+The main disadvantage of using _attached_ frames is that they all always get traversed by the [traverse()](https://visualcomputing.github.io/frames-javadocs/frames/processing/Scene.html#traverse--) algorithm.
 To bypass the [traverse()](https://visualcomputing.github.io/frames-javadocs/frames/processing/Scene.html#traverse--) algorithm use detached frames instead.

 ### Shapes